gear-foundation/gear-wiki/docs/examples/lottery.md

 ---
-sidebar_label: Lottery
+sidebar_label: Game of chance
 sidebar_position: 9
 ---

-# Lottery
+# Game of chance

 ## Introduction

-Anyone can easily create their own Lottery application and run it on the Gear Network.
-To do this, Gear created an example of the Lottery smart contract, which is available on [GitHub](https://github.com/gear-dapps/lottery).
+Anyone can easily create their own game application and run it on the Gear Network.
+To do this, Gear created an example of the Game-of-chance smart contract, which is available on [GitHub](https://github.com/gear-dapps/lottery).

-This article explains the programming interface, data structure, basic functions and explains their purpose.
+This article explains the programming interface, data structure, basic functions their purpose.
 It can be used as is or modified to suit your own scenarios.

-Gear also [provides](https://github.com/gear-tech/gear-js/tree/master/apps/lottery) an example implementation of the [Lottery](https://lottery.gear-tech.io/) user interface to demonstrate its interaction with smart contracts in the Gear Network.
-In this example, whoever initializes the contract is considered the lottery owner.
-Only the owner has the right to start/finish the lottery.
-Players are added to the lottery themselves by sending a message with their bet to the contract.
-Then players monitor the state of the lottery.
+Gear also [provides](https://github.com/gear-tech/gear-js/tree/master/apps/lottery) an example implementation of the [Game of chance's](https://lottery.gear-tech.io/) user interface to demonstrate its interaction with smart contracts in the Gear Network.
+In this example, whoever initializes the contract is considered the game owner.
+Only the owner has the right to start/finish the game.
+Players are added to the Game of chance themselves by sending a message with their bet to the contract.
+Then players monitor the state of the game.
 The winner is determined randomly.

- You can watch a video on how to get the Lottery application up and running and its capabilities here: **https://youtu.be/35StUMjbdFc**.
+ You can watch a video on how to get the Game of chance application up and running and its capabilities here: **https://youtu.be/35StUMjbdFc**.

 ## Source files
-1. `lottery/src/lib.rs` - contains functions of the lottery contract.
+1. `lottery/src/lib.rs` - contains functions of the game contract.
 2. `lottery/io/src/lib.rs` - contains Enums and structs that the contract receives and sends in the reply.

 ## Structs